V4Fire/Client/src/base/b-router/README.md

 ## Event flow of transitions

-When we invoke one of router transition methods, like, "push" or "replace", the router emits a bunch of special events.
+When we invoke one of the router transition methods, like, "push" or "replace", the router emits a bunch of special events.

 1. `beforeChange(route: Nullable<string>, params: PageOptionsProp, method: TransitionMethod)` — this event fires before any transition.
 The handlers that listen to this event are taken arguments: